 While most people who use cannabis do not become dependent, some people are more prone to developing cannabis use disorder than others because of individual factors such as genetics and pre-existing anxiety, personality and psychiatric disorders.

 An estimated 9% of people who consume cannabis will experience cannabis use disorder in their lifetime — but that number jumps to 17% for those who begin consuming cannabis in adolescence (early initiation to cannabis increases one’s risk of developing cannabis use disorder).
-The risk of addiction is between 25% and 50% for those who consume cannabis daily.
+For those who consume cannabis daily, the risk of developing a cannabis use disorder is between 25% to 50%.
 (For comparison, the CAMH 2014 Cannabis Policy Framework reported the probability of developing a dependence is about 68% for nicotine, 23% for alcohol and 21% for cocaine.)

 If you or someone you know is struggling with mental health or substance use, ConnexOntario provides a 24-hour information service for adults.
 For support with substance use and addiction, Breaking Free provides Ontarians with free access to digital programming and resources.
 Good2Talk is a 24-hour support service for post-secondary students ages 17 to 25, and Kids Help Phone is available 24 hours to youth of all ages.
+Cannabis & Psychosis may also be a helpful resource, as a youth-led, federally-funded project, learn more here.
 To find mental health and substance use support services in your community, click here.